Xinyi-Yu/MPC4STL-TID/README.md

 This project consists of two parts, online part and offline parts, which are conducted by Python 3 and Julia respectively.

-##### Online parts

-We compared computational efficiency by two ways, with Time Interval Decomposition (TID) and without TID.
-Both codes can be found in folder `online codes - with TID` and `online codes - without TID`.
+- We compared computational efficiency by two ways, with Time Interval Decomposition (TID) and without TID.
+Both codes can be found in folders `online codes - with TID` and `online codes - without TID` respectively.

-##### Offline parts

-We will publish them as soon as possible.
+- We will publish them as soon as possible.

 #### Dependencies